uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Such long service was not the norm.
 Because the pay was often low and the working and living conditions were difficult, turnover was high throughout the system’s history.
 From 1882 to 1894, there was what amounted to an annual full turnover of teachers at the Fort Simpson (now Port Simpson), British Columbia, school.
-At one point, all the teaching<!--x-->
+At one point, all the teaching <!-- page 132 -->was being done by the local Methodist missionary Thomas Crosby, his wife, Emma, and the school matron.[^605]
-was being done by the local Methodist missionary Thomas Crosby, his wife, Emma, and the school matron.[^605] Between January 1958 and March 1960, a period of just over two years, the Alert Bay school lost fifty-eight staff members.
+Between January 1958 and March 1960, a period of just over two years, the Alert Bay school lost fifty-eight staff members.
 Of these, nineteen had been fired because they were deemed to be incompetent.
 Eight others left because they were angry with the principal.[^606]